Visas and Work Permits — 6 min

 These forms are stored in the Documents tab for easy access.

-If you already manage contractors via Remote, they will see a notification asking them to provide the correct form before uploading their next invoice.
+If you already manage contractors via Remote, they’ll see a notification asking them to provide the correct form before uploading their next invoice.

 After collecting the appropriate forms, the company must then send contractors another form summarizing the income paid to the contractor and whether any taxes were withheld.

-International contractors (who provide W-8BEN or W8BEN-E forms) should be sent a 1042-S form, regardless of how much they have been paid.
+International contractors (with W-8BEN or W8BEN-E forms) should be sent a 1042-S form—regardless of how much they have been paid.

 If you work with just one long-term contractor, generating the appropriate forms may be simple.
 However, the manual effort required to generate forms for dozens or hundreds of contractors can quickly become unsustainable.